Uplogix/docs/control-center-user-guide/managing-deployment/upgrading-local-managers.md

 # Overview

-Local Managers can be upgraded individually (e.g., when adding a new unit to the deployment), both from the UCC and CLI, or you can schedule them to upgrade in batches (e.g., after a Control Center upgrade..
+Local Managers can be upgraded individually (e.g., when adding a new unit to the deployment), both from the UCC and CLI, or you can schedule them to upgrade in batches (e.g., after a Control Center upgrade.)

 Here are some best practices to consider: